MENTEE EXPRESSION OF INTEREST – 2023

 Frequently Asked Questions:

-Am I eligible to participate in the TIME Programme?
+Am I eligible to participate in the TIME Program?

-The criteria for mentees to participate in the programme are:
+The criteria for mentees to participate in the program are:

-- Work full time in the Travel, Tourism, Aeronautical or Hospitality Industry;
+- Work full time in the Travel, Tourism, Hospitality, Cruise and Aviation Industry.

-- Be able to meet the requirements of the programme including mentoring sessions;
+- Be able to meet the requirements of the program including mentoring sessions.

-- Have been in the industry more than three years.
+- Have been in the industry more than one year.

 What about confidentiality?